arcus/education_modules/annotations/AnnotationsTraining_LiaScript.md

 Depending on the protocol and intended reuse, datasets may need to be de-identified or coded prior to annotation.
 De-identified data are no longer considered PHI under HIPAA, while coded datasets retain a re-linking key under controlled conditions and remain PHI for anyone with the key.
 Researchers should also assess whether free-text fields, images, or derived annotations could inadvertently reintroduce identifiable information.

-### Annotation Standards - A blueprint for consistent labeling
+### Annotation Standards - A Blueprint for Consistent Labeling

 Begin defining clear annotation guidelines through the establishment of a set of instructions that are easy to understand and remain consistent across all data points.
 Begin by: